Progarchives, the progressive rock ultimate discography

 Honorary Collaborator

-The music is Instrumental Fusion with both jazz and progressive rock elements.
-I hear a couple of heavy elements too.
-Artists like Allan Holdsworth, UK and Planet X are some of the influences I think I hear in the music.
+The music is Instrumental Fusion with both jazz-rock and progressive rock elements.
+I hear a couple of heavy metal elements too, although the latter is in no way a dominant trait of the music.
+Artists like Allan Holdsworth, UK, and Planet X are some of the influences I think I hear in the music.

 Report this review (#185886)